 Dental Volunteer Opportunities

-Dental mission trips with IMR provide dental volunteer opportunities for professionals and students by providing dental care to underserved and vulnerable communities around the world.
+Dental volunteer opportunities on dental missions with IMR give professionals and students the ability to provide no-cost dental care to adults and children in underserved and vulnerable communities around the world.

 To help further global dental relief, each IMR medical mission trip is also a dental mission trip.
 These trips of 3-14 days give dental professionals, students, and nonmedical volunteers with no previous dental experience the opportunity to work together directly with patients.
 Our dental volunteers provide the care patients desperately need and make a positive impact on their health and on their lives.